LIDeB/SOMoC-v1.0/README.md

 📌About Us

 We are a drug discovery team with an interest in the development of publicly available open-source customizable cheminformatics tools to be used in computer-assisted drug discovery.
-We belong to the Laboratory of Bioactive Research and Development (LIDeB) of the
+We belong to the Laboratory of Bioactive Compounds Research and Development (LIDeB) of the
 National University of La Plata (UNLP), Argentina.
 Our research group is focused on computer-guided drug repurposing and rational discovery of new drug candidates to treat epilepsy and neglected tropical diseases.